 Step 3 – Consider the externals

-Timing (Sometimes you have to lose the battle to win the war.
-Other times you’re better served to let tempers cool before pressing your point.)
+Timing - Sometimes you have to lose the battle to win the war.
+Other times you’re better served to let tempers cool before pressing your point.

-Personalities (Is the person you’re arguing with a natural competer?
+Personalities - Is the person you’re arguing with a natural Competer?
 Are you fighting a losing battle?
-Or maybe they’re a natural avoider, making it hard to get to the real issue because they won’t discuss it with you.)
+Or maybe they’re a natural Avoider, making it hard to get to the real issue because they won’t discuss it with you.

-Step 4 – Select best response
+Step 4 – Select the best response

-Of the five ways you might respond to conflict – compete, compromise, collaborate, avoid, or accommodate – select the most appropriate for the situation at hand.
+Of the five ways you might respond to conflict--compete, compromise, collaborate, avoid, or accommodate--select the most appropriate for the situation at hand.

 Compete when the issue is of high importance.
 If someone threatened the safety of one of my family members, I would compete.
 Wouldn’t you?
 If I’m participating in a contest, I’m going to compete to try to be the winner.

 Compromise is healthy if both parties are satisfied with the solution.
-But by it’s definition compromise means both parties have to give something up.
+But by its definition, compromise means both parties have to give something up.
 So compromise can feel like a “lose-lose” rather than a “win-win.”

-Avoid when safety is an issue or timing or setting feel wrong.
+Avoid when safety is an issue, or timing or setting feel wrong.

 Accommodate when the relationship is of high importance.
 But don’t be so habitually accommodating that resentment breeds.
 If you gain a reputation as the one who will always give, you’ll lose others’ and your own self-respect.

 Collaborate when you have time for it.
-It’s the healthiest approach to conflict – taking the time to understand someone else’s position, taking the time to explain your own, then working together on the best solution.
+It’s the healthiest approach to conflict--taking the time to understand someone else’s position, taking the time to explain your own, then working together on the best solution.

 Collaboration is also the most time-consuming approach and that’s not always feasible.

-The better you understand your natural response to conflict, and the better you understand others’ responses, the better you can manage and choose the best approach as you seek to resolve conflict situations you encounter.
+Each of these five responses has merit and each has drawbacks, depending on the external factors.
+Once again, the better you understand your natural response to conflict, and the better you understand others’ responses, the better you can manage and choose the best approach as you seek to resolve conflict situations you encounter.

 Conflict is a great maturing process.